CaptainDario/lite_rt_for_flutter/README.md

 | CoreML |   📋 \| 📋   |   📋 \| 📋   |   ❌ \| ❌   |   ❌ \| ❌   |   ❌ \| ❌   |   ❌ \| ❌   |   ❌ \| ❌   |
 | Flex   |   📋 \| 📋   |   📋 \| 📋   |   ❌ \| ❌   |   ❌ \| ❌   |   ❌ \| ❌   |   ❌ \| ❌   |   ❌ \| ❌   |

-✅ - supported ; 🚧 - working no it ; 📋 planned ; ⛔️ not planned ; ❌ - not supported by LiteRT
+✅ - supported ; 🚧 - working on it ; 📋 planned ; ⛔️ not planned ; ❌ - not supported by LiteRT

 * [lite_rt_for_flutter_libs](https://github.com/CaptainDario/lite_rt_for_flutter_libs/)
   * Includes the Base LiteRT runtime with XNNPack delegate